imjasonh/osversion/README.md

 Its intended use is to be able to match OCI container image manifests with a platform value that specifies an `os.version`, so that the correct image can be selected, taking into account the Windows OS version.

-If this package is used on any non-Windows OS, `osversion.Get` returns an empty string.

 ## Usage